Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Related Work

-Deep learning models have been extensively applied in EHR prediction to provide guidance for preventive care.
-Both RNN-based \cite{ChoiBSKSS16, ChoiBSSS16, MaCZYSG17, BaiZEV18, MaZWRWTMGG20} and CNN-based models \cite{NguyenTWV17, MaGWZWRTGM20} have been developed to capture temporal and spatial dependencies for health risk predictions.
-With the advent of graph neural networks (GNNs), GRAM~\cite{ChoiBSSS17} and its successors~\cite{LiuLDTWCYZ20, wu2021leveraging, LuRN23} incorporate graph learning to further enhance hidden representation for medical concepts.
-Meanwhile, previous work such as G-BERT~\cite{ShangMXS19} takes advantage of transformers and their variants to fully utilize EHR data (i.e. single-admission patients) through various proxy tasks~\cite{PrakashCRV21, Rasmy0XTZ21, poulain2024graph}.
+Deep learning models have been widely applied in predictive healthcare to provide guidance for preventive care.
+Both RNN-based \cite{ChoiBSKSS16, ChoiBSSS16, MaCZYSG17, BaiZEV18, MaZWRWTMGG20} and CNN-based models \cite{NguyenTWV17, MaGWZWRTGM20} have been developed to capture temporal and spatial dependencies for clinical risk predictions.
+With the rise of graph neural networks (GNNs), many works incorporate ontologies over medical concepts (e.g. diseases) to enrich representations, such as CGL~\cite{LuRCKN21}, SeqCare~\cite{xu2023seqcare}, and GraphCare~\cite{jiang2023graphcare}.
+Meanwhile, Transformer-based models like G-BERT~\cite{ShangMXS19} and its extensions leverage proxy tasks to extract information from structured EHR data, particularly for patients with limited visit histories~\cite{PrakashCRV21, Rasmy0XTZ21, poulain2024graph}.
+Most of these methods rely on graphs with simple, single-type relations and demonstrate superiority across various EHR prediction tasks, which highlights the potential of enhancing prediction by more complex, multi-relational medical knowledge.